acgd-webdev-5/portfolio-design-and-content/README.md

 - It should be completely responsive between 320px – ~2500px.
 - Only real images and real text.
 - The design, logos, typography, etc. should be complete.
-- **Every single portfolio piece should be final.**
-  <br>If they’re incomplete because you’re still working on them in another class put as much in as absolutely possible.
+- **Every single portfolio piece should be final.**<br>If they’re incomplete because you’re still working on them in another class put as much in as absolutely possible.
 - Add in all the accessibility features we’ve discussed in the past.
-[Accessibility checklist](https://learn-the-web.algonquindesign.ca/topics/accessibility-checklist/).
-- Performance isn’t too big of concern—we’ll be spending time on that later.
+- Performance isn’t too big of a concern—we’ll be spending time on that later.
 But don’t put massive RAW graphics on your website.
 I don’t want to have to wait 10 minutes for it to download.
 - There should be no broken links anywhere on the website.
 - **ABSOLUTELY NO JAVASCRIPT!!**—your site should be fully functional without it, we’ll add it in later.

 ---

-## Testing
+## Browser testing

-In class, week 11, we will be doing lots of peer testing—that’s why most of the website needs to be complete by then.
+In class, week 11, we will be doing lots of peer testing—most of the website needs to be complete by then.

 Each person will be assigned a browser or validator and will be required to test everybody’s websites.